vsb-js/template-lab-02/README.md

 # labs-01
-All files should return results into console.
-Don't forget call functions.
+All files should display results into console.
+Don't forget call functions and display their results using console.log

+We expect to run the files using command `node file.js`

-Note: Don't forget comment your code.
+Note: Don't forget comment your more complex code.
 It is better to read why you implemented solution like you did.